philippkahr/docs-content/manage-data/ingest/transform-enrich/ingest-lag.md

 #### Script

-If you want to remove the first calculation, you will need to ensure that the object `event.ingestion` is available.
-Of course you could merge all of the steps into one larger script.
-I personally like to separate it, so you can edit, modify and enhance exactly what you need.
+To remove the first calculation, ensure that the object `event.ingestion` is available.
+You can also merge all of the steps into one larger script.

 ```json
 POST _ingest/pipeline/_simulate